adrielklein/deduplicater/README.md

 ##Implementation Details

-The program converts the JSON file to an array of `Record` objects (let's call that `records`).
+The program converts the JSON file to an array of `Record` objects .
 The array is sorted by date, and if those are equal then by order in the file.

 Two hash tables are constructed.